Dominic Byrne: Other projects

+Music career

-In January 2023, Byrne released a song called Holy Water (featuring Abigail DB) which he had written at least two decades prior.
+In January 2023, Byrne released a song called Holy Water (featuring Abigail Dhese-Biggs on vocals) which he had written at least two decades prior.
 With the support of a campaign on Moyles' breakfast show, the single reached number one on the iTunes chart, and ninety-seven in the official charts.
 It was the second highest new entry in the UK Big Top 40 chart, at number 23.
+On 22 May 2023, Byrne released the single "Happier Now", again featuring singer Abigail Dhese-Biggs.